-- (1) This table outlines the perquisites and other compensation received by NEOs in 2018, 2017, and 2016.
+- (1) This table outlines the perquisites and other compensation received by NEOs in 2019, 2018, and 2017.
 The amounts are calculated based on the incremental cost to the Company.
 The policy of the Company on the usage of the corporate aircraft provides that it is restricted to business-related purposes, save for certain exceptional circumstances. - (2) Perquisites and other personal benefits include the use of a Company-leased vehicle, parking, club membership, executive physical exam, financial counselling and tax services, and certain healthcare benefits and life insurance coverage.
 The incremental cost to the Company is determined by the actual cost of the Company-leased vehicle (including gas and maintenance fees), parking, club membership, annual executive physical exam, financial counselling and tax services and by the cost of certain healthcare benefits and life insurance coverage in excess of that offered to salaried employees.
-See section "Executive Perquisites" on page 48 for more details.
+See section "Executive Perquisites" on page 47 for more details.
 Perquisites and other personal benefits that amount to less than C\$50,000 (in aggregate) or 10% of total salary for any of the NEOs are reported as "Nil" in this column. - (3) Represents the value of the Company-match under the ESIP.
-See section "Employee Share Investment Plan" on page 48 for more details. - (4) Represents the service cost for post-retirement benefits, if applicable. - (5) Represents the total amount payable to Mr. Jobin pursuant to the terms of his separation agreement with the Company following his departure in March 2018, representing a payment of C\$2,089,316 which is the equivalent of 18 months of base salary.
-Exchange rate of U.S.\$1.00 = C\$1.2957. - (6) Represents a special cash award of U.S.\$750,000 (C\$971,775) paid to Mr. Foster upon his hire in March 2018 to mitigate his compensation losses incurred as a result of his departure from FedEx.
+See section "Employee Share Investment Plan" on page 47 for more details. - (4) Represents the service cost for post-retirement benefits, if applicable. - (5) Represents a special cash award of U.S. 1,750,000 (C2,322,075) paid to Mr. Reilly upon his hire in June 2019 to mitigate compensation losses incurred as a result of his departure from BNSF.
 The cash award is subject to a 24-month clawback provision in case of resignation or termination for cause.
-See Note 1 on page 54 for more details. - (7) Represents the 2018 tax equalization amount provided by the Company as part of Mr. Foster's relocation to CN's head office in Canada, in order to maintain Mr. Foster's compensation on a post-tax basis at a similar level had he remained in the U.S.
+See Note 1 on page 52 for more details. - (6) Represents a special cash award of U.S.\$535,000 (C\$709,892) paid to Mrs. Klein upon her hire in December 2019 to mitigate her compensation losses incurred as a result of her departure from ABB.
+The cash award is subject to a 24-month clawback provision in case of resignation or termination for cause.
+See Note 1 on page 53 for more details. - (7) In 2019, Mr. Reilly and Mrs. Klein relocated to CN's head office in Canada, and the values represent the 2019 tax equalization amounts provided by the Company to maintain their compensation, on a post-tax basis, at a similar level as if they remained in the U.S.